yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 This call grants access to a particular principal.
 Note that the principal is the account for which this access should be granted.

-If the principal is set, then it should be used as the username of the created credentials or in someway should be deterministically used to generate a new credetial for this request.
+If the principal is set, then it should be used as the username of the created credentials or in some way should be deterministically used to generate a new credential for this request.
 This principal will be used as the unique identifier for deleting this access by calling ProvisionerRevokeBucketAccess

 If the `principal` is empty, then a new service account should be created in the backend that satisfies the requested `access_policy`.
 The username/principal for this service account should be set in the `principal` field of `ProvisionerGrantBucketAccessResponse`.